-Japanese Larch will grow to be about 70 feet tall at maturity, with a spread of 35 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.
+Tamarack will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and should not be planted underneath power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

 This tree does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
-This species is not originally from North America.
+This species is native to parts of North America.